The EFTA States signed a Free Trade Agreement with Mexico in Mexico City on 27 November 2000. The Agreement entered into force on 1 July 2001.

 A so-called standstill obligation (i.e., a prohibition on the introduction of new or more restrictive measures affecting market access) (Article 24) took effect as of the entry into force of the Agreement, securing that services suppliers from the EFTA States gain access to the Mexican market on an equivalent basis with that enjoyed by suppliers from Mexico’s preferential trading partners.

 In the financial services sector, for which a separate section has been negotiated (Section III, Articles 28 to 43), another standstill obligation has been introduced (Article 34), and the Parties have listed measures maintained by them which are inconsistent with Article 29 to 33 (Article 34, Annex VIII) most of which are subject to further elimination starting three years after the entry into force of the Agreement (Article 34, paragraph 3).
 The financial services section ensures that EFTA banks and insurance companies will be authorised to operate and establish directly on the Mexican territory on equal terms with financial service suppliers from Mexico’s other preferential partners.

-The Parties have committed to liberalise substantially all trade and service sectors within a timeframe of 10 years, in conformity with Article V of the GATS.
+The Parties have committed to liberalise substantially all trade and service sectors, in conformity with Article V of the GATS.
 The investment section (Section V, Articles 45 to 49) mainly provides for the liberalisation and protection of certain payments and transfers related to foreign direct investment (Article 46), and for investment promotion between the Parties (Article 47).

-The investment section is subject to a general review clause (Article
+The investment section is subject to a general review clause (Article 49).